A Brief History of Jazz in Vancouver

 A Pioneer in Sustainable Fashion

 In a recent Amanpour & Company episode, Christian Amanpour interviewed Stella McCartney.
-During the interview, McCartney discusses her brand of fashion in this current era.
-The fashion house is about “doing more with less” says McCartney.
+During the interview, McCartney discusses her brand of fashion in the current era.
+The fashion house is about “doing more with less,” says McCartney.
 Challenging the current standard in fashion houses, where if there is excess in a production run, it is buried or burned to maintain design integrity.
 However, McCartney is always striving to reach the pinnacle of sustainability.
-No longer considered the “eco weirdo”, McCartney reflects on how to make her vegan-friendly sustainable fashion house better.
-McCartney created her own fashion label using principles based on ethical consumption practices back in 2001 as she launched the self-titled fashion house with Kering, previously Gucci.
+No longer considered the “eco weirdo”, McCartney reflects on how to make her vegan-friendly, sustainable fashion house better.
+McCartney created her own fashion label using principles based on ethical consumption practices back in 2001, as she launched the self-titled fashion house with Kering, previously Gucci.
 Finally, in 2018, she bought out Kering’s stake in the company and took full control of the helm.
 In December of the same year, she collaborated with the United Nations to come up with a new fashion industry charter for climate action.

-Bloomberg Philanthropies; Creating sustainable fashion to curb climate change Dec.
+Bloomberg Philanthropies: Creating sustainable fashion to curb climate change Dec.
 21, 2018

 Falling in Line

 Following quickly behind McCartney’s footsteps, Kering’s CEO, François-Henri Pinault, gathered together a group of fashion industry leaders to create the 2019 Fashion Pact.
 The coalition of companies discussed how they would proactively reduce their impact on the climate.
 The Fashion Pact was presented to Heads of State at the G7 Summit in Biarritz by President Emmanuel Macron.
 However, in the list of signatories, there are only 2 manufacturers.
-Meanwhile, some of the biggest impacts on the environment come from this area of its industry.
+Meanwhile, some of the biggest impacts on the environment come from this area of the industry.
 At the Copenhagen Fashion Summit (CFS+) held on October 12-13, the Fashion Pact had a live panel discussion.
 However, they failed to establish quantifiable targets.
 There was also no talk about how the brands are failing the garment workers and suppliers during this global pandemic.
-One of the panel speakers, Paul Polman, says things need to be “pushed as aggressively as possible” although “the industry alone cannot enact the change needed,” referencing governments and policymakers about the other aspects of the industry.
+One of the panel speakers, Paul Polman, says things need to be “pushed as aggressively as possible,” although “the industry alone cannot enact the change needed,” referencing governments and policymakers about the other aspects of the industry.

 Reframing Fashion

-Determined to make change happen, grassroots fashion retailers and designers are revisioning their industry from the ground up.
+Determined to make change happen, grassroots fashion retailers and designers are reenvisioning their industry from the ground up.
 Many of the sustainable and ethical fashion innovators are local grassroots businesses.
-Of course, this should be to no surprise but what is surprising is the holistic nature to which they approach their business.
+Of course, this should be no surprise, but what is surprising is the holistic nature with which they approach their business.
 Each company chooses a focus and envelops it with complete fervor.
 For example, the Girlfriend Collective prides itself on its transparency.
 The collective produces sustainable, ethically made activewear that also focuses on inclusive sizing.
 The materials include recycled plastic bottles and recycled fishing nets.
 Meanwhile, the manufacturing is performed in an SA8000-certified factory that guarantees fair wages, safe and healthy conditions for employees, and absolutely no child labor.
 Learn the specific details on their “about” page.